kevintata/USD-BRL-WITH-TAX-GITHUB/README.md

 # USD-TO-BRL-WITH-TAX-GITHUB
-This is a program I created to convert USD + 7% tax to BRL and shipping costs It is a solution to a problem i had daily
+This is a program I created to convert USD + 7% tax to BRL and shipping costs.

+It is a solution to a problem i had daily
 Enjoy